Sequences of point blow-ups over perfect fields from a combinatorial point of view: Introduction

-The composition of the successive blow ups of such sequences is a projective (and therefore proper) birational morphisms $Z\rightarrow X$, where $Z$ and $X$ are smooth algebraic varieties which are respectively called sky and ground.
+The composition of the successive blow ups of such sequences is a projective (and therefore proper) birational morphisms $Z\rightarrow X$, where $Z$ and $X$ are smooth algebraic varieties over a perfect field which are called sky and ground of the morphism, respectively.
 A morphism obtained in that way will be called sequential morphism.
 Each sequential morphism has an exceptional divisor which is the reduced divisor of $Z$ whose support consists of those points of $Z$ at which the morphism is not a local isomorphism.
 By the choice of the successive centers, the exceptional divisor of a sequential morphism has only normal crossing.
-In fact, in this paper, we restrict to the case of point blow-ups, as it is involved in many geometric contexts, in particular, the study of algebraic curves and surfaces.
+In this paper, we restrict to the case of point blow-ups, as it is involved in many geometric contexts, in particular, the study of algebraic curves and surfaces.

-Campillo, González-Sprinberg and Lejeune-Jalabert in \cite{CampilloGonzalezLejeune96} studied sequences of point blow-ups using several combinatorial objects associated to the sequential morphism such as the d-ary intersection form on the abelian group of divisors with exceptional support, and Campillo and Reguera in \cite{CampilloReguera94} also studied other equivalent objects as the weighted dual polyhedron or the weighted tree.
+Campillo and Reguera in \cite{CampilloReguera94} studied sequences of point blow-ups using several combinatorial objects associated to the sequential morphism such as the d-ary intersection form on the abelian group of divisors with exceptional support, and also other equivalent objects as the weighted dual polyhedron or the weighted tree.
 These results are based on the proximity of infinitely near points.
 More details and other applications of proximity can be found on the survey \cite{CampilloGonzalezMonserrat09}.
-More recently, Stepanov has studied in \cite{Stepanov06} another combinatorial object, the dual complex associated to a log-resolution, and has proved that the dual complexes of two log-resolutions of an isolated singularity are homotopy equivalent.
-Moreover, in \cite{deFernexKollarXu17} de Fernex, Kollár and Xu have proved that in many cases, for instance in the case of isolated singularities, we can do even better by selecting a minimal representative such that it is well defined up-to piecewise linear homeomorphism.

-Throughout this paper we revisit some of the results in \cite{CampilloGonzalezLejeune96}, \cite{CampilloReguera94} focusing in the $d-$ary intersection form.
-Our approach is geometrical in the sense that it makes an intensive use of intersection theory, looking forward it could become useful for the more general case of varieties of dimension $d\geq 3$, where all possible dimensions for the centers are allowed.
-More precisely, we will focus on birational contractions (see \cite{Ishii77}) starting from the final components.
-Moreover we consider the case of any base field $K$ which is perfect but non necessarily algebraically closed.

-For sequences of point blow-ups, a combinatorial equivalence notion can be defined for them, see definition \ref{Def3}.
-For their associated sequential morphism another combinatorial equivalence notion of equivalence can be defined in terms of the intersection forms of their divisor with exceptional support, see definition \ref{ComEqSM}.
-Naturally, sequences of blow-ups and sequential morphisms which are algebraically isomorphic are equivalent for their corresponding notions.